Design

 Getting Started

-The first step to creating a wave effect in Framer is to draw a frame.
-Press the F key to open the frame tool, and you can place the frame at your desired size.
-The frame size isn't critically important for this effect.
+The first step to creating a wave effect in Framer is drawing a frame.
+Press the F key to open the frame tool and position the frame in your desired size.
+In this effect, the frame size isn’t that crucial.

-Next, set a Linear fill on the frame.
-Select the frame and choose Linear from Fill in the Properties panel, then set the colors to #09F and #0DF.
-This will give it a refreshing gradient effect.
+Next, set the frame to have a linear fill.
+Select the frame, then choose Linear under Fill in the Properties panel and assign the colors #09F and #0DF.
+This applies a refreshing gradient.

-Finally, you need to round the corners of the frame.
-Set the Radius to 40% to achieve a shape close to a 'Squircle', which serves as a suitable base shape for the wave animation.
+Finally, make the corners of the frame rounded.
+Set the radius to 40% to create a 'squircle' form, which serves as a base shape suitable for wave animations.

 Creating Layers

-The wave effect is composed of three layers in total.
+The wave effect consists of a total of three layers.
 First, change the position of the frame to Absolute.
-Select Absolute from Position in the Properties panel.
-Then, enlarge the width and height of the layer to 4000 pixels to prominently display the wave effect.
+You can do this by selecting Absolute under Position in the Properties panel.
+Then increase the width and height of the layer to 4000 pixels to prominently display the wave effect.

-Next, duplicate this layer twice to prepare a total of three layers.
-(Use the Command + D shortcut) Now, you can see the three layers lined up in the Layers panel.
+Next, duplicate this layer twice so that you have a total of three layers ready.
+(Use the shortcut Command + D) You should now see three layers lined up in the Layers panel.

-Finally, apply the Multiply blending mode so that these three layers naturally mix together.
-By selecting Multiply in the Style panel, the layers overlap and reveal a wave-like overlapping effect.
+Lastly, apply the Multiply blending mode to mix the three layers naturally.
+By selecting Multiply in the Style panel, the overlapping layers reveal an effect resembling waves.

 Adding Animation

-Now let's add movement to the layers.
-Select all three layers and apply a Loop animation from Effects in the Properties panel.
-By default, the layers rotate 360 degrees; setting this with a Linear curve keeps the speed constant, allowing the wave to flow smoothly without breaking.
+Let's add movement to the layers now.
+Select all three layers and apply a Loop animation from the Effects in the Properties panel.
+By default, the layers rotate 360 degrees, and when set to a Linear curve, the speed remains consistent, giving a smooth flowing wave impression.
 Another important setting is Pinning.
-After selecting all three layers, release the left, right, and bottom pins to ensure the wave stays in place even when the page size changes.
+Deselect the left, right, and bottom pins for all three layers to keep the waves in position even when the page size changes.

 Adding Appear Effect